nlohmann/json/doc/mkdocs/docs/home/exceptions.md

 ### json.exception.invalid_iterator.202

-In an [erase](../api/basic_json/erase.md) or insert function, the passed iterator `pos` does not belong to the JSON value for which the function was called.
+In the [erase](../api/basic_json/erase.md) or insert function, the passed iterator `pos` does not belong to the JSON value for which the function was called.
 It hence does not define a valid position for the deletion/insertion.

 !!! failure "Example message"